 In January 2016 Netflix launched across the globe.
 The company’s streaming video service is now accessible in 190 countries, with the only major exception being China, with their cloud solutions scaling up and responding to the demands of global internet requirements.

 From Dot Com Bubble to baring FANGs

 There has been much internet-enabled transformation in the world that has enabled Netflix’s emergence.
 The company is a part of the tech industry’s FANGs, an acronym coined by US finance expert Jim Cramer in 2013, FANGs – Facebook, Amazon, Netflix and Google.
-Although a relative minnow when compared to FB, Amazon and Google (now Alphabet), the acronym reaffirms how Netflix has over the two decades of its history captured a significant mindshare amongst the internet populaiton.
+Although a relative minnow when compared to FB, Amazon and Google (now Alphabet), the acronym reaffirms how over the two decades in the history of Netflix, it captured a significant mindshare amongst the internet population.

 These tech companies have gained the most as the internet has taken an increasingly more significant role in our lives.
 Mobile phones have made internet access ubiquitous, meaning that for the youngest generations internet now informs global culture much more than other media.
 Technological behemoths such as Google and Amazon have enabled technical infrastructure in the form of Platform-as-a-service (PaaS) that anybody can use.
 By abstracting away the technological complexities and leaving more capabilities in the hands of software developers, these companies have enabled the development of technological infrastructure to develop consumer-facing products.
 This history of Netflix would have been considerably different were it not for the maturing technical infrastructure and internet popularity.